COVID-19 pandemic in the Davao Region: Timeline

 A day prior to the announcement of the first confirmed case in the Davao Region on March 15, the cities of Tagum and Davao City were placed under partial lockdown.
 The first COVID-19 eight cases in the region involved individuals who had travel history to Metro Manila which already had confirmed cases prior to the confirmation of the disease's entry to the region.

 By March 31, the Southern Philippines Medical Center has been certified by the Research Institute for Tropical Medicine (RITM) to independently conduct COVID-19 confirmatory tests.
 The SPMC has also been identified as COVID-19 dedicated health facility to help relieve private hospitals in the region so that they could still cater to patients with non-COVID-19 concerns.

 Several cases across Mindanao, not just in the Davao Region, has been linked to cockfighting derby held in March 2020 in Matina, Davao City.
 From April 6, cases linked to the Matina cockfighting derby has been confirmed in Davao del Norte, Davao del Sur, and Davao de Oro within the region, and in Lanao del Norte, Maguindanao, North Cotabato, South Cotabato, General Santos and Bukidnon outside the region.

 Six of eleven confirmed COVID-19 deaths in the Davao Region as of April 6 is attributed to the Matina cluster.
 18 cases in total has been linked to the cluster as of April 11.

 As of April 10, there are 87 confirmed cases, 13 deaths and 48 recoveries in the Davao Region.
 Most of which are concentrated in Davao City with 71 cases and all deaths in the region recorded in the city.

 Davao Occidental reported its first confirmed case on May 5, which meant that the disease has already spread to all provinces in the Davao Region.

-Statistics

-COVID cases as of November 5, 2021 5:00 PM.